nishithamakam/nishithamakam/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I am a highly motivated and inquisitive student with a strong aptitude for learning and adapting to new technologies.\
+💡 &nbsp;I am a highly motivated and inquisitive student with a strong aptitude for learning and adapting to new technologies.
-🎓 &nbsp;I'm an undergraduate student currently studying Computer Science at G. Narayanamma Institute of Technology and Science.
+🎓 &nbsp;I graduated in Computer Science from G. Narayanamma Institute of Technology and Science.
+🖥 &nbsp;I currently work as an Associate Software Engineer at Bristol Myers Squibb.

 📫 How to reach me nishithamakam23@gmail.com